 If the blepharitis infection creates a nodule or raised bump on the eyelid, it is called a sty or chalazion.
 A sty can be very painful, and the area around the sty is usually very tender and sensitive to touch.

-Eye pain felt within the eye itself (orbital pain) may be caused by the following conditions.
+Eye pain felt within the eye itself may be caused by the following conditions:

-This condition occurs as intraocular pressure (the pressure inside the eye) rises.
+This condition occurs as intraocular pressure, or the pressure inside the eye, rises.
 Additional symptoms caused by glaucoma include nausea, headache, and loss of vision.
 A sudden rise in pressure, called acute angle closure glaucoma, is an emergency, and immediate treatment is needed to prevent permanent vision loss.

-If the optic nerve (the nerve that connects the back of the eyeball to the brain) becomes inflamed, you may experience eye pain accompanied by a loss of vision.
+You may experience eye pain accompanied by a loss of vision if the nerve that connects the back of the eyeball to the brain, known as the optic nerve, becomes inflamed.
 An autoimmune disease or a viral or bacterial infection may cause the inflammation.